Creating Accessible Emails and Digital Newsletters

 Beefree (email design platform)

-• Smart Check scans content and find accessibility issues, like missing alt text.
+• Smart Check scans content and finds accessibility issues, like missing alt text.

 • AI Alt Text generator automatically writes alt text for images.
 Note: Be sure to check the accuracy of any AI generated content before publishing.